devicetree-org/devicetree-specification/source/devicenodes.rst

                                                        value of "spin-table".
 The value specifies the physical address of a spin table entry that releases a secondary CPU from its spin loop.

-                                                       See section FIXME 5.5.2, Spin Table or details on the structure of a spin table.
    Usage legend: R=Required, O=Optional, OR=Optional but Recommended, SD=See Definition
    ===================================================================================================